 onsemi’s anti-tamper active shield satisfies three components of anti-tampering protection: resistance, detection, and evidence. onsemi’s anti-tamper active shield is a random plane-filled curve with built-in top-level metal over specific IP or sensitive areas of the ASIC.
 Multiple lines can be employed, and each function as a powered and active screen rather than blockage simply used to hide sensitive areas.

-The need for anti-tamper strategies is associated with aerospace and defense applications, but the exponential rise of personal electronics usage drives all market segments to explore anti-tampering methods and offerings.
+While the need for anti-tamper strategies is associated with aerospace and defense applications, the exponential rise of personal electronics usage drives all market segments to explore anti-tampering methods and offerings.